PatrickEMcLean/DungeonMerchantStory/03-TMA-TheHomelyInn.md

-# Chapter 2 -- The Homely Inn
+# Chapter 2 -- The Eelpout/Homely Inn

 *Write from Asarah's point of view*